purs3lab/reading-group/index.md

 title: Welcome
 ---

-A weekly reading group on human centred computing with a focus on safety, security, and privacy.
-The group will include close readings of academic papers and presentations of works in progress, particularly those applying interdisciplinary approaches to socio-technical subjects.
-Therefore topics will include both ‘technical’ areas like machine learning and qualitative or ‘social’ subjects like the home as a research area.
+A weekly reading group on security with a focus on hardware security and system and software security.
+The group will include close readings of academic and non-academic papers and presentations in the area of computer security.

-The group will meet on Fridays at 2pm BST via Teams – all are welcome to join.
-Please email Julia Slupska to be added to our Teams channel.
+The group will meet on TODO via Zoom – all are welcome to join.
+Please email Aravind Machiry to be added to our Slack channel.

-The reading group is convened by Julia Slupska and Martin Kraemer.
-Website by Konrad Kollnig.
+The reading group is convened by Aravind Machiry, Santiago Torres-Arias and James Davies.
+Website by Aravind Machiry.